 Boxing is a contact sport, and contact sports can lead to impact injuries.

 Researchers support that improving your boxing techniques results in less frequent boxing injuries.
-However, boxing injuries can occur to your various
+However, boxing injuries can occur to your various body parts.

 Common Boxing Injuries